Play title Onna Goroshi Abura no Jigoku

 History

-"Onna Goroshi Abura no Jigoku" was premiered in July 1721 in Ôsaka at the Takemotoza.
+"Onna Goroshi Abura no Jigoku" was premiered in the 7th lunar month of 1721 in Ôsaka at the Takemotoza.
 It was not a hit and quickly went into oblivion.
-It was adapted to Kabuki for the very first time by Takeshiba Manji in October 1907 at the Misakiza, where it was staged by a troupe of female Kabuki.
+It was adapted for Kabuki for the very first time by Takeshiba Manji in October 1907 at the Misakiza, where it was staged by a troupe of female Kabuki.
 A new script was written by Watanabe Katei for the actor Jitsukawa Enjirô I. It was successfully staged in November 1909 in Ôsaka at the Asahiza [casting], in January 1910 in Kyôto at the Minamiza [casting] and in Tôkyô at the Shintomiza [casting].

 Structure

 "Onna Goroshi Abura no Jigoku" was originally divided into 3 acts (6 scenes).
-The current Kabuki version is made up of 3 acts (3 scenes):
+The current Kabuki version is made up of 3 acts (3 or 4 scenes).
+The second scene of act III is often omitted.

 Act In Japanese In English